-The BYU MBA takes a very holistic approach to admissions.
+The BYU Marriott MBA program takes a holistic approach to admissions.
 The admissions committee balances objective and quantitative metrics (e.g. test scores, grades) with qualitative and subjective factors (e.g. work experience, statement of intent, interview).

 Here are some insights into how the admissions committee will evaluate an applicant’s profile:

-These skills are assessed through several pieces of the application (statement of intent, résumé, letters of recommendation), work experience, and an interview with a member of the admissions committee (interviews are conducted by invitation only to applicants deemed competitive for admission).
-A minimum of two years of full-time, professional experience is required.
-Average work experience for admitted applicants is four years.
+This is assessed through several pieces of the application, including an applicant’s statement of intent, résumé, letters of recommendation, work experience, and an interview with a member of the admissions committee.
+Interviews are conducted by invitation only to applicants deemed competitive for admission.
+A minimum of two years of full-time, professional experience is also required.

-Because the BYU MBA is a competitive and challenging graduate business program, the admissions committee wants to be sure that students are ready for the academic rigor of the coursework.
+Because the BYU Marriott MBA program is a competitive and challenging graduate business program, the admissions committee seeks to ensure that students are ready for the academic rigor of the required coursework.
 The following two factors are considered:

-- Standardized test scores: All applicants must take the GMAT or GRE (GMAT is preferred).
-The admissions committee pays close attention to the quantitative (math) score and prefers it to be above the 50th percentile.
-BYU MBA does not use the analytical writing or integrated reasoning sections.
-The average GMAT score for the incoming class in 2016 was 672 with 80 percent of the class scoring between 640 and 710.
-Students applying with a GRE score should target the 75th percentile to ensure they are competitive for admission.
+- Standardized test scores: Applicants must take the GMAT (preferred) or GRE or apply for a waiver.
+The admissions committee pays close attention to the quantitative and verbal scores.
+The BYU Marriott MBA program does not consider the analytical writing or integrated reasoning sections in admissions decisions.
+The average GMAT score for the most recent incoming class was 670, with 40 percent of students scoring 700 or above.
+The highest GMAT score was 760.
+Students applying with a GRE score are expected to have competitive scores.

 - GPA: The admissions committee believes undergraduate GPA to be an important reflection of an applicant’s drive and capacity for rigorous personal development.
 Students from all areas of academic study are encouraged to submit an application and there are no course prerequisites to apply.
 A minimum undergraduate GPA of 3.0 is a requirement for applicants.